Only an installer holding a current SAQCC number may install a Paloma Gas Geyser.

-The water heater is supplied with a 1.8 metre lead and plug and requires a weatherproof 240 V 50 Hz general purpose outlet (GPO) to be located within 1.2 metres of the installation.
+The water heater is supplied with a 1.2 metre lead and plug and requires a weatherproof 240 V 50 Hz general purpose outlet (GPO) to be located within 1.2 metres of the installation.
 The GPO must be clear of the flue exhaust, draining water, gas supply pipe and water connections.
-The power consumption of the water heater is:
+The power consumption of the water heater is shown below:

 Component Power Consumption